 The name says for the range itself.
 Jay Feather is the ultra-lightweight travel trailer range from Jayco.
 It is the perfect choice for family fun and adventure.
-It features a vacuum-bonded laminated floor and walls.
-These make it quite durable and easy to tow.
+It features a vacuum-bonded laminated floor and walls, which help make it durable and easy to tow.

-It is available in a wide variety of body styles like bunkhouse, slide-out, and expandable models.
+It's available in a wide variety of body styles like bunkhouse, slide-out, and expandable models.
 It is a superb combination of spacious comfort and weather resistance.
-Also, it is equipped with all the requirements for a perfect stay at a campground.
+Also, it is equipped with all the requirements for a perfect stay at an RV park.

 There is plenty of sitting space with a fully functional kitchen, bathroom, and an entertainment area.
 The company also offers bunkhouses within their floor plans to provide everyone with sleeping space.
 You can choose between a set of single, double, and separate bunkhouses.
 Pair these with a queen master bed, and you have the perfect match.